Jamie956/Jamie956.github.io/post/java.md

   }
   ```

-  Just as methods in an interface are automatically public, felds are always public static final.
+  Just as methods in an interface are automatically public, fields are always public static final.

 **Interfaces and Abstract Classes**